Let me write this question in a different way to make it more precise.

 Let us assume that only one real past exists.
 These futuristic, advanced beings may be running multiple simulations of their history, i.e., they may have created simulations of several different historical scenarios.

-On the other hand, when you guess that we are living in any form of Simulation Creationism, you are betting we live within any number of “realities” other than those three.
-For example, we can say that we are living in one of 199,999 simulated scenarios.
+On the other hand, when you guess that we are living in any form of Simulation Creationism, you are betting the die with roll anything other than “3”.
+We can say that we are living in one of 199,999 simulated scenarios.
 The odds of this being true are better than the previous scenario, because there is a very high probability that we are living in one of thousands of simulated universes.

 Are We Simulated?